Arlen22/TiddlyServer/BUILD.md

 The root folder is the repository folder.

+### Bundle

+The TiddlyWiki bundle contains all the parts required to run as a dependancy.
+The `editions` folder is not required and so is not included.
+The core is actually a plugin, and so is bundled the same as all the other plugins. `tiddlywiki.js` is optional.

 ### Mac OS X

 1. Download the latest node v6 binary from nodejs.org and put in root folder.